AML Screening

 If a transaction is found to involve an OFAC-sanctioned address, the Firewall API returns an error response (indicating that it will be blocked) to the Plume RPC, and the transaction is dropped before the execution process.

-In the context of compliance screening, a false positive (FP) refers to a blocked transaction that does not actually involve a sanctioned or high-risk wallet address.
+In the context of compliance screening, a false positive (FP) refers to a blocked transaction that does not actually involve a sanctioned or high-risk wallet address (addresses included in sanctions lists (OFAC, EU, UK) are considered high-risk).
 While FPs are technically possible, we don’t foresee this occurring given how the compliance screening is performed.
 Forta Firewall screens each address in the transaction against a blacklist.
 The determination is binary - the address is either on the list or not.
 Additionally, onchain actions like contract deployments would never be blocked by the Firewall unless the transaction involves a sanctioned address.

 FPs are more likely, although very infrequent, in the context of Firewall’s security screening where the determination is risk-based.
 In either case if an FP is identified, we will investigate and address the cause as soon as reasonably possible.
 Once resolved, if the transaction is resubmitted by the user, the transaction should be processed and executed normally.